How to claim compensation for construction and building site accidents

 - Having to change jobs.

-When we present your case, you’ll hear your physical injuries classed as ‘general damages’, whereas ‘special damages’ refer to money you’ve lost.
+When our solicitors present your case, you’ll hear your physical injuries classed as ‘general damages’, whereas ‘special damages’ refer to money you’ve lost.
 In some cases, we can also help with interim payments – a small sum of your total compensation to tide you over while you’re waiting for your case to be settled.

 Average compensation amounts for construction and build site accident claims